 Most Walkthrough groups includes a BRIEF, with accompanying video, that removes discussion, insight, and commentary, consolidating STEP guidance into a single progression.
 This is purposed for more advanced users who prefer to focus on guided tasks and engage in self-discovery.

 Others will prefer the slower, more involved pace by skipping the BRIEF and instead working through details from the very top.
 Mix and match as you wish; our goal is to serve the interests of all users.

 NOTE: BRIEFs are not available for Response/ Recovery Walkthroughs since they are optional but advanced services.

-The Walkthroughs are written to be reviewed in ordered fashion, and work best since STEPS from one Walkthrough sometimes creates a system state that another relies upon.
+The Walkthroughs are written to be reviewed in ordered fashion, and work best since STEPS from one Walkthrough sometimes create a system state that another relies upon.
 As such, the following progression works best:

 - Overview and Terms - this Introduction that includes some clarifying insight on terms we use